 Is online commodities trading secure?

 Yes.
-Reputable commodities trading CFD platforms use many of the same digital safeguards that you’ll find in a typical stock account run by a big brokerage like TD Ameritrade or Charles Schwab, to guard against hackers.
+Reputable trading platforms use many of the same digital safeguards that you’ll find in a typical stock account run by a big brokerage like TD Ameritrade or Charles Schwab, to guard against hackers.
 Regulatory agencies provide further security by closely monitoring CFD platforms in places like the UK.
-Also, CFD platforms let you trade commodities without owning actual assets.
+Also, CFD services let you trade commodities without owning actual assets.
 So for instance, if you were trading gold contracts, you wouldn’t need to worry about the security or storage of your gold, because you’re only betting on the price movement of gold, rather than holding any actual gold yourself.

 What if I forget my password?

 Just like other online platforms, commodities trading accounts will allow you to reset your password using your email address and/or password recovery questions.
 Make sure to choose a secure password (ideally using non-common words, at least one capital letter, at least one digit, and at least one punctuation mark), so that others can’t access your account.